SHsuperCM/CITResewn/docs/index.md

   - Modrinth: [modrinth.com/mod/cit-resewn](https://modrinth.com/mod/cit-resewn)
   - CurseForge: [curseforge.com/minecraft/mc-mods/cit-resewn](https://www.curseforge.com/minecraft/mc-mods/cit-resewn)

-## Need Help/Found a Bug/Questions
+## Need Help / Found a Bug / Questions
 ### A resourcepack is not loading:
 Check the logs, they are more useful than you think!